iamraufu/iamraufu/README.md

 Specializing in Front End Development.
 Experienced with different approaches to the development of dynamic web projects.
 Well-versed in numerous programming languages & libraries including HTML5, CSS, JavaScript, ReactJS, NodeJS, MongoDB, MySQL, Python, FORTRAN, MATLAB etc. Strong background in project management and customer relations.

-I am an undergraduate student at BRACU CSE.

-I'm interested in developing user friendly web apps in MERN Stack I love to work with new technologies and playing with different stacks.🤖
+I'm interested in developing user friendly web apps in MERN Stack.
+I love to work with new technologies and playing with different stacks.🤖

 <!-- - Usesless Stats:
 - 🏅 Number of times I was asked to hack a FB : 3